 So far so atmospheric.
 But nostalgia gets a bit warped when we start hankering after something that never existed.
 Yes, Dublin had its golden age of restaurants but these typically came with heart-stopping bills and were peopled by cigar-chomping men ordering well done steaks.
 Old school front of house with great cooking at a democratically reasonable price was a more rarely sighted creature.

-- What's really in your tin of baked beans?
+- What's really in your tub of vanilla ice cream?

 So Hugo’s is more about the future than the past.
 It has a young woman at the helm.
 Margaret Roche is the head chef.
 Her culinary CV includes a three year stint at Alain Roux’s Waterside Inn in Bray, the English town that is also home to Heston’s Fat Duck.